LuiseFreese/M365BootCamp/MakeYourApp-SessionsRating.md

 * Create an icon for "cancel"
 * position them in the top right and left corner

-You can now proceed to the next step.
+You can now proceed to the next step: [Success Screen](https://github.com/LuiseFreese/M365BootCamp/blob/main/MakeYourApp-SuccessScreen.md)